Importing Ethyl Alcohol

 Duty Exemption for Approved Purposes

-Dutiable ethyl alcohol may be exempted from excise duty (GST still applies) when imported by one of the following entities:
+Dutiable ethyl alcohol may be exempted from excise duty when imported by eligible organisations or persons listed below for approved purposes.
+GST still applies.

 How to Apply for Duty Exemption